Skip to Main Content PCC Library Logo

 A Guide for prospective/current/alumni students to learn more about the Archives & Digital Collections Assistant Certificate of Achievement and Digitization Skills for Libraries & Cultural Heritage Institution Occupational Skills Certificate Programs.

-DIGITIZATION SKILLS FOR LIBRARIES AND CULTURAL HERITAGE ORGANIZATIONS (Occupational Skills Certificate - 4 courses, 8 units)
+DIGITIZATION SKILLS FOR LIBRARIES AND CULTURAL HERITAGE INSTITUTIONS (Occupational Skills Certificate - 4 courses, 8 units)

 This Occupational Skills Certificate prepares students for work in digital repositories found in libraries, archives, museums, and business settings.